grafana/grafana/docs/sources/setup-grafana/configure-docker.md

 To save time, you can customize a Grafana image by including plugins available on the [Grafana Plugin download page](https://grafana.com/grafana/plugins).
 By doing so, you won't have to manually install the plugins each time, making the process more efficient.

-> **Note:**  If you need to specify the version of a plugin, you can add it to the `GF_INSTALL_PLUGINS` build an argument.
-Otherwise, the latest will be assumed for e.g. `--build-arg "GF_INSTALL_PLUGINS=grafana-clock-panel 1.0.1,grafana-simple-json-datasource 1.3.5"`
+> **Note:** To specify the version of a plugin, you can use the `GF_INSTALL_PLUGINS` build argument and add the version number.
+The latest version is used if you don't specify a version number.
+For example, you can use `--build-arg "GF_INSTALL_PLUGINS=grafana-clock-panel 1.0.1,grafana-simple-json-datasource 1.3.5"` to specify the versions of two plugins.

 Example: